AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/additionalResources/interviewChallenges.md

 *Write a program that prints the numbers from 1 to 100, but for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".*

+Bonus: What's the Big O of your algorithm?

 ### Class 5 Prompt: isUnique

 *Write a function that determines if a string contains all unique characters.*